alberto-ingenito/Playing-tennis-via-DDPG/README.md

 # Deep Reinforcement Learning Nanodegree - Project 3: Competition via DDPG

 ## Introduction
-This project is the third of the three assigned in the Udacity course I followed about Deep Reinforcement Learning.
+This project is part of the Udacity course I took on Deep Reinforcement Learning (DRL).

-Aim of the project is to train two agents to compete against each other in a tennis-like game by using a suitable deep reinforcement-learning technique ([DDPG](https://arxiv.org/abs/1509.02971)).
+Goal of the project is training two agents to compete against each other in a tennis-like game through a suitable DRL algorithm ([DDPG](https://arxiv.org/abs/1509.02971)).
+The agents are trained in an environment simulated through the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents)

 ## The environment

-The environment is populated by two agents which control rackets to bounce a ball over a net.
-If an agent hits the ball over the net, it receives a reward of +0.1.
-If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
-Thus, the goal of each agent is to keep the ball in play.
+The environment simulates the physics of two rackets bouncing a ball over a net.
+Each racket is controlled by an agent.
+If one of the agents hits the ball over the net, it's given a reward of +0.1; if it lets the ball hit the ground or hits the ball out of bounds, it's given a negative reward (i.e. a penalty) of -0.01.
+Thus, the reward assignement expresses the goal of keeping the ball in play.

+The environment generates 'observations' for the agents (position and velocities of rackets and ball) which in turn react with 'actions' over the rackets (moves and 'jumps').

-The observation space (or state space) consists of 4 bi-dimensional variables corresponding to the position and velocity of the ball and racket sampled at three consecutive time instants; hence, we have 4x2x2x3 = 24 variables for observation.
-Each agent receives its own, local observation.
-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+In details, the observation for one agent consist of position and velocity (both are bi-dimensional variables) of ball and racket sampled at three consecutive time steps; hence, we have 2 variables x 2 dimension x 2 objects (racket and ball) x 3 time steps = 24 continuous variables for observation.
+Two actions can be actuated by each agent: moving toward/away from the net and jumping.
 Every action must be a number between -1 and 1.

-The task is episodic, and in order to solve the environment, the *winner* agent must get an average score of +0.5 over 100 consecutive episodes (in each episode, the winner score is obviously given by the maximum score over both agents).
+The task is episodic, and in order to solve the environment, the *winner* agent must get an average score of +0.5 over 100 consecutive episodes.

-Since each agent receives local observations and own rewards and since the game is simmetrical, both agents can be trained as one only agent.
-In other words, the two competing agents can be considered as one self-playing agent.
-Therefore, the experience gathered by both of them is collected in a common memory buffer and then sampled to train one common model.
+Since each agent receives own observations and rewards and given the simmetry of the game, both agents can be trained as one only agent.
+In other words, they can be considered as one self-playing agent.
+Therefore, the experience gathered by both of them is collected in a common memory buffer and then sampled to train a common model.

-As by DDPG, the model consists of two deep neural networks: one, the 'actor', trained to estimate the *best* action to pick in a certain state, and an other one, the critic, trained to estimate the value (future expected rewards) of the action suggested by the actor; in turn, the value is used to train the actor in the estimation of the *best* action in the given state.
-Two additional clones of the models (target models) slowly track the previous ones (the parameters are slightly shifted in their direction) and are exclusively employed in the training phase to improve convergence properties of the algorithm.
+As by DDPG, the model consists of two deep neural networks: one, the 'actor', is trained to estimate the *best* action to pick in a certain state while the other, the critic, is trained to estimate the value (future expected rewards) of the picked action; in turn, the action-value is used to train the actor in the next estimations of the *best* action in any given state.
+Two additional clones of the models (target models) slowly track the previous ones (their parameters are slowly updated in accordance) and are exclusively employed on training to improve the convergence properties of the algorithm.

 ## The solution
 Once trained, the agent can be seen in action in the Unity environment.